 Eurobodalla has limited public transport in comparison with other centres within NSW and Australia therefore there is little opportunity to undertake journeys by mixed modes of travel, unlike the main cities within Australia and overseas.
 No public rail system exists within the Shire.
 The only public bus services are between Batemans Bay and Moruya; Dalmeny and Narooma; and a regular service around Batemans Bay.
 Intra-state and interstate bus services pass through Eurobodalla.
 None of the services provide bicycle carriage facilities.
-In addition to these public ruts, school services are available for the general public subject to capacity.
+In addition to these public routes, school services are available for the general public subject to capacity.

-Air-services link Moruya with Sydney and Melbourne and the opportunity exists for interconnection of cycling and air services.
+Air services link Moruya with Sydney and Melbourne and the opportunity exists for interconnection of cycling and air services.

-2.3 Overview
+1.3 Overview

-2.3.1 Scope of Strategy
+1.3.1 Scope of Strategy

-Due to the existence of many facilities throughout the shire and numerous requests for additional facilities, there is often competing needs for funding.
-By the development of this strategy, some order is proposed for the spending of the funding allocated to the provision of pathways.
+Due to the existence of many facilities throughout the Shire and numerous requests for additional facilities, there is often competing needs for funding.
+This Strategy will propose some order for the spending of funding allocated to the provision of pathways, and provide direction for Council in the provision and maintenance of pedestrian and cycling facilities.

-This Pathways Strategy has been prepared to provide direction for Council in the provision and maintenance of pedestrian and cycling facilities.
-As well it identifies programs to improve safety, awareness and enjoyment of the facilities provided.
-As the strategy is for the provision of pathways, it therefore does not directly address on-road cycling.
-Whilst opportunities for such facilities may be identified in the network assessment, the purpose of this document is the identification of pathways, whether these are for pedestrians or are shared paths.
+It will also identify programs to improve safety, awareness and enjoyment of the facilities provided.
+As the Strategy is for the provision of pathways, it therefore does not directly address on-road cycling.
+While opportunities for such facilities may be identified in the network assessment, the purpose of this document is the identification of pathways, whether these are for pedestrians or are shared paths for both pedestrians and cyclists.

-This strategy is limited to the provision of facilities that will be used by casual users as opposed to organized sporting events.
-Therefore this strategy does not extend to the provision of formal sporting facilities such as the Bike track at Gundary Oval, Moruya or the ex-BMX track at Sunshine Bay, nor does it cover cycling opportunities in more remote areas such as National Parks, State forests and the like.
+This Strategy is limited to the provision of facilities that will be used by casual users as opposed to organised sporting events.
+Therefore, this Strategy does not extend to the provision of formal sporting facilities such as the Bike track at Gundary Oval, Moruya or the BMX track at Sunshine Bay, nor does it cover cycling opportunities in more remote areas such as National Parks, State Forests and the like.

-Similarly this strategy is not about the provision of tourist facilities.
-Whilst many of the paths will be utilised by visitors, the primary purpose is to provide active transport links and facilities for the use of residents and visitors for routine recreation and lifestyle.
+Similarly, this Strategy is not about the provision of tourist facilities.
+While many of the paths will be utilised by visitors, the primary purpose is to provide active transport links and facilities for the use of residents and visitors for routine recreation and lifestyle.
 Examples of facilities not included are mountain bike trails and paths around natural features such as lakes that would be provided to assist access rather than regular recreation pursuits.

-As indicated in the introduction to this document, the formulation of a Strategic Policy Document is not designed to go into detailed designs.
-Its role is to promote future development in locations that represent the best utilisation of resources for our community and to prioritize the expenditure of maintenance to obtain the maximum benefit.
+As indicated in the introduction to this document, the formulation of a Strategic Policy Document is not intended to go into detailed designs.
+Its role is to promote future development in locations that represent the best utilisation of resources for our community and to prioritise the expenditure of maintenance to obtain the maximum benefit.

-It is considered a "living" document that will be, in accordance with Council's adopted policy, reviewed on a 5-yearly cycle.
+This Strategy is considered a "living" document that will be, in accordance with Council's adopted policy, reviewed on a 5-yearly cycle.